google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 * A method to iterate the current cards and call `app.getForecast` to get the latest forecast data (`app.updateForecasts`).
 * Some fake data (`initialWeatherForecast`) you can use to quickly test how things render.

-### Test it
+### Test it out

-Now that you've got the core HTML, styles, and JavaScript, it's time to test the app.
+Now that you've got the core HTML, styles and JavaScript, it's time to test the app.

 To see how the fake weather data is rendered, uncomment the following line at the bottom of your `index.html` file: